simon noh 0rmby 3OTeI unsplash | Feisworld

 At this point (or perhaps way before you even stumbled upon this article), you know how challenging it is to obtain music licenses without legal concerns.
 I want to remind us all that there are very talented indie musicians and indie record companies you can work with to achieve similar results.
 When it comes to negotiation with indie musicians, the process is often a lot easier and dare I say, more human.

-The record company we’ve had a long-standing relationship with is ginTONIC Records (https://www.gintonicrecords.com/).
+The record company we’ve had a long-standing relationship with is ginTONIC Records.

 Conclusion

 Obtaining music licensing for the songs you want to work with can be tough.
-Hopefully this article helps equip you with just a bit more hopeful and useful information than when you started reading.
+Hopefully this article equips you with more hopeful and useful information than when you started reading.

 Best of luck!